vin100808/Coin-Gecko-Data-Science-Simple-API/README.md

 Given the file `currentMem`, Remove each member with a 'no' in their Active column.
 Keep track of each of the removed members and append them to the `exMem` file.
 Make sure that the format of the original files in preserved. (*Hint: Do this by reading/writing whole lines and ensuring the header remains* )
 Run the code block below prior to starting the exercise.
 The skeleton code has been provided for you.
 Edit only the `cleanFiles` function.

+### Text Analysis

+You have been recruited by your friend, a linguistics enthusiast, to create a utility tool that can perform analysis on a given piece of text.
+Complete the class 'analysedText' with the following methods -

+- Constructor (__init__) - This method should take the argument `text`, make it lower case, and remove all punctuation.
+Assume only the following punctuation is used: period (.), exclamation mark (!), comma (,) and question mark (?).
+Assign this newly formatted text to a new attribute called `fmtText`.
+- freqAll - This method should create and **return** dictionary of all unique words in the text, along with the number of times they occur in the text.
+Each key in the dictionary should be the unique word appearing in the text and the associated value should be the number of times it occurs in the text.
+Create this dictionary from the `fmtText` attribute.
+- freqOf - This method should take a word as an argument and **return** the number of occurrences of that word in `fmtText`.

+The skeleton code has been given to you.
+Docstrings can be ignored for the purpose of the exercise.
+*Hint: Some useful functions are `replace()`, `lower()`, `split()`, `count()`*